jshawtime/saywhatwant/READMES-current/README-misc.md

 The `#uss=` parameter triggers a **server-side search** of the entire Cloudflare KV store:

 - **How it works**: Makes an API call to the Worker to search all historical messages
-- **Use case**: Find messages from users when your tab wasn't open
+- **Use case**: Catch up on messages you missed while your tab was closed
-- **Behavior**: Replaces current messages with search results (not additive)
+- **Behavior**: MERGES found messages with current view (additive, not replacement)
 - **Format**: `#uss=username:color` - same format as regular user filter
-- **Filter bar**: Results automatically show in the filter bar for visibility
+- **Filter bar**: Users are added to filter bar (merges with existing filters)
+- **Deduplication**: Automatically prevents duplicate messages by ID
 - **Performance**: May take longer as it searches the entire KV store

 **Example**: `https://saywhatwant.app/#uss=alice:255000000+bob:000255000`

-This searches the entire message history for alice and bob with their specific colors.
+This fetches all messages from alice and bob (with specific colors) that you might have missed, and adds them to your current view.
+Perfect for catching up after being away!

 #### Special Features